T Line (Sound Transit): Hilltop Extension

-The extension was expected to open in early 2023, but is delayed to an unknown date due to construction issues that were identified after track installation.
-Once open, the T Line will have ten-minute headways during weekdays.
-The extended T Line will run mostly in mixed traffic and is projected to increase daily ridership to over 10,800 by 2035.
-Theater District station was closed permanently in 2022 and is planned to be relocated one block north to the Old City Hall.
+The extension was expected to open in early 2023, but was delayed to later in the year due to construction issues that were identified after track installation.
+Sound Transit attributed some of the delay to incorrect city records on the location of utility lines as well as change orders for catenary pole installation.
+Construction was completed in July 2023, and testing with "simulated service" began that same month with reduced frequency on the entire line.
+The extension cost $282 million to construct and is projected to increase daily ridership to 2,000 to 4,000 by 2026 and over 10,800 by 2035.
+It has spurred transit-oriented development in Hilltop and the Stadium District, including several multi-family residential buildings that opened in the 2020s.

 Route

-The T Line is 4 mi long and runs at-grade in mixed traffic as well as an exclusive lane for its single-track section.
-Trains travel west from an operations and maintenance facility located on East 25th Street near McKinley Avenue to the line's southern terminus at Tacoma Dome Station.
-Tacoma Dome Station has a single side platform for Link trains, located south of the 2,283-space parking garage and bus station and north of the Sounder commuter rail and Amtrak station.
+The T Line is 4 mi long and generally runs at-grade in mixed traffic with an exclusive lane for its single-track section.
+Outbound trains travel west from an operations and maintenance facility located on East 25th Street near McKinley Avenue to the line's terminus at Tacoma Dome Station.
+The station has a single side platform for Link trains, located south of the 2,283-space parking garage and bus loop and north of the Sounder commuter rail and Amtrak station.
 The single-track railway continues west in the median of East 25th Street and crosses under Interstate 705 before reaching South 25th Street station on the south curb of the street near A Street.

 T Line trains then turn north onto Pacific Avenue and travel in the median for several blocks parallel to Interstate 705, splitting into two tracks after South 21st Street.
 The dual-tracked railway reaches Union Station/South 19th Street station, located adjacent to the historic Union Station (now a courthouse), the Washington State History Museum, the Museum of Glass, and the University of Washington, Tacoma campus.
-Near the Tacoma Art Museum, the tracks leave Pacific Avenue and travel northwest onto Commerce Street above Tollefson Plaza, crossing over the Prairie Line Trail and stopping at South 15th Street near the Greater Tacoma Convention and Trade Center.
-Link trains then travel north on Commerce Street, a major bus transfer area for Pierce Transit, and share its lanes with mixed traffic.
-Trains stop at South 11th Street in the center of Downtown Tacoma before merging into a single track at South 9th Street.
-The line formerly terminated at Theater District station, located near Tacoma's city hall and the historic Pantages and Rialto theaters.
+Near the Tacoma Art Museum, the tracks leave Pacific Avenue and travel northwest onto Commerce Street above Tollefson Plaza, crossing over the Prairie Line Trail and stopping at South 15th Street near the Greater Tacoma Convention Center.

+On Commerce Street, Link trains share lanes with mixed traffic through a major bus transfer area for Pierce Transit.
+Trains stop at Theater District at South 11th Street, located near Tacoma's city hall and the historic Pantages and Rialto theaters.
+The line stops near Tacoma's historic city hall building and at 4th Street on Stadium Way as it ascends towards the Stadium District.
+The tracks turn west onto North 1st Street near the eponymous Stadium High School and Stadium Bowl and stop in the neighborhood's commercial district before merging onto Division Avenue.
+The T Line passes Wright Park and turns south onto Martin Luther King Jr. Way with two stops in the Tacoma General Hospital complex.
+The line stops at South 11th Street in the Hilltop neighborhood and continues south to its inbound terminus near St. Joseph Medical Center.